 In addition to its cultural attractions, Sweden is also known for its high standard of living and its commitment to sustainability and environmental protection.

 The country is home to a number of innovative companies and startups and is often ranked highly in terms of quality of life and happiness.
+Check out my personal experience of life in Sweden to get an idea.

 Overall, Sweden is a beautiful and fascinating country that is worth visiting for its natural beauty, cultural attractions, and high standard of living.